-Start the New Year 2018 with this thought; if you are a new start-up or freelancer and considering to start your first website, unsure of which website hoster to use, here are some tips and advice from our experience.
+Start the New Year 2018 with this thought; if you are a new start-up or freelancer and considering building your first website, unsure of which website hoster to use, here are some tips and advice from our experience.

-A few years ago, Virtu@admin were a combined husband and wife team for administration support working from home.
-We founded Virtu@admin to provide the best administration support possible from the knowledge, education but most importantly life experience we both had.
+A few years ago, Virtu@dmin as a combined husband and wife team, set-up to provide administration support, at an affordable rate, working from home.
+We founded Virtu@dmin to provide the best administration support possible from the knowledge, education but most importantly life experience we both had.

 However, the one thing neither of us had, and we both knew a great deal about the internet, was how to build a website.
 It was something that we both wanted to do, from the moment we met.
 Discussing politics and the economy, the internet and social media, we both wanted to build a website.